cac-t-u-s/cac-t-u-s.github.io/pages/write-library.md

            |---- ...
 ```

-> **Warning:** GitHub users/dowloaders -- when dowloading a repository (say, for the library "my-lib"), GitHub may append the name of the branch to the downloaded packages ("my-lib-master.zip", etc.), preventing the lib to be recognised for its true name.
+> **Warning:** GitHub users/downloaders -- when downloading a repository (say, for the library "my-lib"), GitHub may append the name of the branch to the downloaded packages ("my-lib-master.zip", etc.), preventing the lib to be recognised for its true name.
 If this is the case, just rename the folder after downloading it.

 ### Contents and syntax of the .olib file